sghatak5/echo-bot/README.md

 # Navigation using Joystick
  Teleoperation is a method of operating a system remotely, often involving the transmission of command signals and the reception of feedback from the system.
 In this project, teleoperation specifically involves the control of velocity using a joystick interface.
 The joystick driver publishes messages to the `sensor_msgs/joy` topic.
 To facilitate this process, a launch file named  `joystick.launch.py` and parameters file `joystick.yaml` are created specifically for configuring the joystick interface. <br />
 **Note:** Navigation using Joystick is an optional feature, and if using a keyboard instead, this functionality can be skipped.

+# Mapping using SLAM
+ Simultaneous localization and mapping (SLAM) is the computational problem of constructing or updating a map of an unknown environment while simultaneously keeping track of an agent's location within it.
+In this project grid SLAM with 2D LiDAR is used Online Asnychronous mode.